A-LevelBiology

 View mark scheme hint

-Include glycolysis, Krebs cycle, and oxidative phosphorylation; mention ATP production and waste products.
+Include glycolysis, Krebs cycle, and oxidative phosphorylation; explain ATP production and byproducts.

 Explain how anaerobic respiration differs from aerobic respiration.
 [4 marks]